storyfeet/gobble/readme.md

 ## Changelog:

+### v 0.5.1
+* Added auto docs to the macros, hope to improve these soon

 ### v 0.5.0
 * Added macros -- Unexpectedly, Somewhat unexpectedly. see the Docs
 * swapped skip_star to istar etc for charbools